This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Study Spanish in Guatemala

-I tried one Spanish school in Xela for a single day before deciding it was WAY too formal and structured for my learning style, so I switched to Utatlan and couldn’t be happier.
+I tried one Spanish school in Xela before deciding it was WAY too formal and structured for my learning style, so I switched to Utatlan and couldn’t be happier.
 My 4-hour classes usually included ~45 minutes of “fun” activities, like Spanish Scrabble or conversation groups to keep me excited about learning.
 Plus their extracurricular activities were a great mix of local sights and short side-trips.

 The first place I went to study Spanish in Guatemala was at San Pedro Spanish School, on the shores of Lake Atitlan.
 It’s an excellent school, but I didn’t like Lake Atitlan so I left after my Friday morning class (even though my homestay ran through Sunday).
 Thankfully it was cheap enough that I could afford to do so!